bbiswal333/bulletinboard/Security/Exercise_24_MakeYourApplicationSecure.md

 Add the following dependencies to your `pom.xml` using the XML view of Eclipse:

-It suffices to add the direct dependency on the SAP Container Security Library, because the library itself depends on the Spring Security libraries and the indirect dependency on the Spring Security framework will be resolved automatically.
+It suffices to add the direct dependency on the SAP Java Container Security library, because the library itself depends on the Spring Security libraries and the indirect dependency on the Spring Security framework will be resolved automatically.

 - Add the `java-container-security` dependency, **in case you haven't done already as part of Exercise 22**:
 ```